johan-jonsson-mobenga/articles/holy-grail-of-code-sharing/article.md

 > **Don't do bullshit!**

 * to build a big module is way more expensive than to build small ones that can work together
-* to write my own DOM library is way more timeconsuming compared to use a jQuery custom build
+* to write my own DOM library is way more time consuming compared to use a jQuery custom build
 * to write my own knowledge base about Javascript is just not the way, I can search, read and link valuable articles that are already available online

-All **those examples are surprisingly difficult to achive** when it comes to developers, the most proud and stubborn people of the planet!
+All **those examples are surprisingly difficult to achieve** when it comes to developers, the most proud and stubborn people of the planet!
 <small>(and as matter of fact I am proud to be one of them!)</small>